What Is a Birth Injury Settlement?

 However, not all cases will require an NDA to be signed.
 A lawyer can give you more insights into the benefits and drawbacks of NDAs.

-Get a free case review with a birth injury lawyer today to learn about your options.
+Get a free case review with a lawyer today to learn about your options.

-Birth injury lawsuit settlement amounts vary depending on the specifics of each case.
+Birth injury lawsuit settlements vary depending on the specifics of each case.
 Below, learn more about key factors that affect settlement amounts.

 If a preventable birth injury caused your child to develop a long-term disability, your settlement award should cover most or all of their health care costs.
 For example, a child born with cerebral palsy may need medications and therapy on a regular basis, as well as semi-regular surgeries.